Clothing You'll Want to Keep

-Natural fibers are gentle on sensitive skin, free from harsh chemicals and irritants often found in synthetic fabrics, making them soft and safe for your skin—especially important for postpartum or nursing moms.
+Natural fibers tend to be more comfortable than any synthetic fiber.
+Natural fibers have breathable capabilities and help regulate temperature.
+They are beautiful and age well - no synthetic can compare.
+When organic, they are gentle on sensitive skin, free from harsh chemicals and irritants found in synthetic fabrics, making them soft and safe for your skin—especially important for postpartum or nursing moms.

 We'll dive a little deeper into three of my favorite and most wearable natural fibers.

-When you roll or bunch the fabric in your hand, good linen will wrinkle but it will also bounce back slightly.
+• When you roll or bunch the fabric in your hand, good linen will wrinkle but it will also bounce back slightly.

-Because of the moisture wicking properties, pure linen it should feel slightly cool to the touch.
+• Because of the moisture wicking properties, pure linen it should feel slightly cool to the touch.

-High quality wool will be 100% wool or a blend of wool and other natural fibers like cashmere or silk so always check the label for these details.
+• Quality wool will be 100% wool or a blend of wool and other natural fibers like cashmere or silk so always check the label for these details.

 Steps to Build a Natural Fiber Wardrobe